tomjoht/documentation-theme-jekyll/pages/getting_started.md

 5. Inside _data, open sidebar.yml and topnav.yml to customize the navigation.
 6. Build your site with `jekyll serve`.

-If you have multiple projects (meaning you will be generating multiple outputs from the same site files) do the following:
+If you have multiple projects (meaning you will be generating multiple outputs from the same site files), my strategy is to put all the various configurations inside a configurations folder.
+Then create different shell scripts to refer to the specific configuration files.
+This is easier than adding the config source and destination source each time you want to build your site.

 1. `mkdir acme`
 2. `cd acme`.
 3. git clone `https://github.com/tomjohnson1492/jekyll-doc.git .`
 4. Inside configurations, rename config_jekyll-doc.yml to config_acme.yml.
 5. Open config_acme.yml and customize all the values inside.
+(At the very least, replace "jekyll-doc" with your project's name.)
 6. In the root directory, rename and customize jekyll-doc.sh to point to the config_acme.yml file inside the configurations folder.
 7. Repeat steps 4-7 for as many projects as you have -- essentially create separate configuration files for each unique site you want to create.